Introduction: Why “Best Practices” Are Holding You Back

 1. Form Over Substance

-The global financial crash of 2008, triggered by sub-prime mortgage loan defaults on the US West coast, hit Russia’s economy harder than most, due to its lopsided dependence on natural resource exports.
+The global financial crash of 2008, triggered by sub-prime mortgage loan defaults on the US West coast, hit Russia’s economy harder than most due to its lopsided dependence on natural resource exports.
 In response, then-President Dmitry Medvedev declared that Russia would modernise[4] and become an innovation-led economy.
-He too looked westwards for answers and his gaze fell upon Silicon Valley — the most innovative hub of the most innovative nation.
+He looked westwards for answers and his gaze fell upon Silicon Valley — the most innovative hub of the most innovative nation.
 Soon, massive investment was pouring into the ‘Skolkovo’ project in Moscow — Russia’s attempt to build its very own Silicon Valley.
 However, more than a decade later results remain underwhelming.[5]

 Fig.2: Then-Russian President Dmitry Medvedev and Steve Jobs in 2010

-During the war they saw airplanes land with lots of materials, and they want the same thing to happen now.
+During the war they [the islanders] saw airplanes land with lots of materials, and they want the same thing to happen now.
 So they’ve arranged to make things like runways, to put fires along the sides of the runways, to make a wooden hut for a man to sit in, with two wooden pieces on his head like headphones and bars of bamboo sticking out like antennas — he’s the controller — and they wait for the airplanes to land.
 They’re doing everything right.
 The form is perfect.
 But it doesn’t work.
 No airplanes land.
 So I call these things Cargo Cult Science, because they follow all the apparent precepts and forms of scientific investigation, but they’re missing something essential, because the planes don’t land.

 2. Sensitivity to Initial Conditions

-In 1960, meteorologist Edward Lorenz was running multiple weather simulations that, to his amazement, produced dramatically different results despite using seemingly identical inputs.
-He found the cause — a single data input had been rounded down from 0.506127 to 0.506 — a tiny error, but enough to cause a massive variation in results.
-What Lorenz had discovered was startling.
-Complex systems, like weather patterns, are highly-sensitive to initial conditions.
-This means that even the smallest difference in starting conditions can lead to huge differences in outcomes because of feedback loops.
-As outputs are continually fed back into the system as inputs, (e.g. rising temperatures causes polar ice to melt, which means more sunlight is absorbed, further increasing temperatures) a cyclical relationship is created that can dramatically amplify even the tiniest initial differences and cause the entire system to develop in completely unpredictable ways.
+Lorenz’s discovery startled those who believed that, with enough data, the future of any system could be predicted.
+He had discovered that complex systems, like weather patterns, are highly-sensitive to initial conditions where even the smallest difference in starting conditions can lead to huge differences in outcomes.
+This is because of feedback loops, where the outputs the system produces are continually fed back into the system as inputs, (e.g. rising temperatures cause Earth’s polar ice to melt, which means more sunlight is absorbed, further increasing temperatures) creating a cyclical relationship that dramatically amplifies even the tiniest differences, causing the entire system to evolve in completely unpredictable ways.

-3. Playing Not to Lose
+3. Playing Not to Lose (when others are Playing to Win)

 If your competitor’s boat gets ahead of you at the starting line, the instinct is to chase it.
 To tack where it tacks.
 But if you do, you will always be behind, because you will be sailing on the same path, subject to the same wind.
 And in fact, for much of the time, you will be sailing in their ‘dirty air’ — they get the full wind in their sails, which breaks up the effect of the wind on your sails.
 Your only hope is for the leader to make a terrible blunder.
 Otherwise, you will race for hours and hours, tacking dutifully behind the leader and cross the finish line behind them.
 If you want to end up in some place other than last, you need to tack away and plot a different course that will get you to the finish line ahead.[6]